mhorpheus/test/DFIR-Hotline.md

 Examples of incidents requiring notification to CSIRT include:
 - GTS Strategic Outsourcing (SO) team supporting client Y has a system found to contain unknown malware and the system is owned by the client but managed by IBM.
-- A client calls IRIS to report an incident involving an IBM-owned and managed system containing customer data which has been found to have unknown account creations and other suspicious activity.
+- A client calls IRIS to report an incident involving an IBM-owned and managed system containing client data which has been found to have unknown account creations and other suspicious activity.

 If any of the conditions is true, such incident should be handed over to IBM CSIRT.
 Handover process is defined in Section “CSIRT Engagement”.